Courses and Registrations

-The final offer of courses for each semester is published in the pre-registration, which starts in June for Fall semester and in January for Spring semester.
-For more details about the academic calendar please click here.
-The course offer tends to be relatively stable in both Fall and Spring semesters, however, it may differ slightly according to the current offer.
+The final offer of courses for each semester is published in the pre-registration, which starts in June for the Fall semester and in January for the Spring semester.
+For more details about the academic calendar, please click here.
+The course offer tends to be relatively stable in both the Fall and Spring semesters, however, it may differ slightly according to the current offer.

 The offer from the previous semesters can be found here.

-- Taught few days during the semester on intensive basis, in majority by hosting lecturers from another universities
+- Taught a few days during the semester on an intensive basis, in majority by hosting lecturers from another university

 - Exchange students are only allowed to take a maximum of 2 intensive courses per semester

 - You should manage your registration of the intensive courses carefully – it is very likely that an intensive course will overlap with another regular course.
-If you are going to be absent in a regular course, you should let the respective lecturer know beforehead.
-Usually in the regular course, there are 1-2 absences possible – always check with your lecturer first!
+If you are going to be absent from a regular course, you should let the respective lecturer know beforehand.
+Usually, in the regular course, there are 1-2 absences possible – always check with your lecturer first!

-a) those, you can choose already during the pre-registration
+a) those you can choose already during the pre-registration / enrollment

 - Registration through regular course registration – Course Registration Guide (in pictures) here.

-- Offered usually during or after semester period, announced by Exchange office
+- Offered usually during or after the semester period, announced by the Exchange office

 - Registration through the extra-semestral course registration

-Course pre-registration for Fall Semester 2019 (WS 2019) will take place June 10 – August 27, 2019.
+Course pre-registration for Fall Semester 2024 will take place June 17 – August 27, 2024.
 During this time, students have to register for all the classes they want to study.

 3 stages of course registration: